benhamill/benhamill.github.com/source/_posts/2013-04-28-social-justice-is-made-of-empathy.markdown

 being who cares about others" isn't a part of how you view yourself.

 Personally, I am *bad* at empathy.
-I have a hard time reading people sometimes, but I still like to think of myself that I'm empathic.
+I have a hard time reading people sometimes, but I still like to think of myself as empathic.
 If I manage to figure out that someone was hurt by me, I feel bad.
 I want to make it better.
 And in the scenario laid out above, we're removing that, anyway.
 Above, I've said something and someone flat out told me what was going on, in case I didn't pick it up.

 So if some aspect of that remark is intrinsic to my self image and empathy is intrinsic to my self image, then they're in competition now.
 And, I guess, you have to be real with yourself about which one is actually more important to you.
-Possibly with observation, not introspection.
+Possibly with observation, not just thinkin' really hard about what a good person would do.
 Personally, I'd like my personal narrative to be more about being empathetic to other people than about protecting my ego or whatever.

 So, I guess what I'm saying is: If someone near you points out that something you said is out of bounds, and you find yourself saying, "No, my gay friend